-Use the OMP\NUM\THREADS environment variable to specify the number of threads to use when running an OpenMP program.
-If OMP\NUM\THREADS is not set, the default number of threads used to execute a parallel region is the number of cores available on the machine, capped at 32.
-You can specify a different number of threads by setting the OMP\NUM\THREADS environment variable, or by calling the omp\set\num\threads() OpenMP runtime routine, or by using the num\threads clause on the parallel region directive.
+Use the OMP_NUM_THREADS environment variable to specify the number of threads to use when running an OpenMP program.
+If OMP_NUM_THREADS is not set, the default number of threads used is a multiple of the number of cores per socket (that is, cores per processor chip), which is less than or equal to the total number of cores or 32, whichever is less.
+You can specify a different number of threads by setting the OMP_NUM_THREADS environment variable, or by calling the omp_set_num_threads() OpenMP runtime routine, or by using the num_threads clause on the parallel region directive.
 For best performance, the number of threads used to execute a parallel region should not exceed the number of hardware threads (or virtual processors) available on the machine.
 On Oracle Solaris systems, this number can be determined by using the psrinfo(1M) command.
-On Linux systems, this number can be determined by inspecting the file /proc/cpuinfo.
-See the OpenMP API User's Guide for more information.
+On Oracle Linux systems, this number can be determined by inspecting the file /proc/cpuinfo.
+See the Oracle Developer Studio 12.5: OpenMP API User's Guide for more information.

 Nested parallelism is disabled by default.
-To enable nested parallelism, you must set the OMP\NESTED environment variable to TRUE.
-See the OpenMP API User's Guide for details.
+To enable nested parallelism, you must set the OMP_NESTED environment variable to TRUE.
+See the Oracle Developer Studio 12.5: OpenMP API User's Guide for details.